What Can You Learn By Reflecting On Your Advent Season?

-As we race toward 2016, it’s worth pausing for a moment and reflecting on 2015.
+As we race toward the New Year, it’s worth pausing for a moment and reflecting on the old one.
 Personally, I’m taking the next few weeks to pray through, and set, a few goals for the coming year.
 But I’m also unplugging and asking what I learned from this past Advent and Christmas.

 I want to invite you to do that with me over the new few minutes.